Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 }
 ```

-Finally, we will replace the run method of the <i>GreetingThread</i> inner class with a different implementation that handles our bean:
+Finally, we replace the run method of the <i>GreetingThread</i> inner class with a different implementation that handles our bean:

 ```java
 public void run() {